craws/OpenAtlas/sphinx/source/tools/map.rst

 To insert new overlays (only available for editors and admins) go to the view of a specific place.
-After adding an image file in the file tab you can click **add** in the overlay column to enter coordinates for the left upper and bottom right corner to position the image on the map.
+After adding an image file in the file tab you can click **add** in the overlay column to enter coordinates for the top left, top right and bottom left corner of the image to position it on the map.
+The coordinates need to be in WGS84 decimal degrees (EPSG 4326).